oSoc17/rideaway-data/index.md

 ## Introducing the Brussels Mobility data team
 During the month of July 2017 three students, guided by expert coaches, worked on an OpenStreetMap (OSM) focused project.
 Our work was done in the context of the 2017 open Summer of code, which is an initiative of Open Knowledge Belgium.
 The oSoc challenges teams of students to solve real-world problems through application development.
 At the 7th edition of oSoc, a total of 40 students worked on 10 cutting-edge projects build on open source code.

+## Project goal: ensuring reliable OSM bike data for Brussels

+Our project developed an OSM bike route validation online platform.
+Using bike map data from the Brussels government's online open data portal as a reference, OSM bike route for Brussels is verified for its completeness and correctness.
+This comparison, which is constantly updated, provides both visual and technical output that guides the local mapping community to make corrections on OSM.
+Third party applications using OSM would now have a more reliable data source for Brussels.

 ## The Brussels regional bike network
 Brussels have has developed region wide cycling network.
 Known as the ICR (Itinéraires Cyclables Régionaux) in French or the GFR (Gewestelijke Fietsroutes) in Dutch, the network aims for fluid and safe journeys spanning all 19 communes of the region.To encourage more cyclists on more efficient and safer routes, one approach is to ensure that traveller information is robust enough to guide cyclists to these routes.